Prescription omega-3 medications work for high triglycerides, advisory says

 (Shana Novak, Getty Images)

-Prescription omega-3 fatty acid medication can lower high triglyceride levels, but people should avoid unregulated supplements, a science advisory from the American Heart Association says.
+Prescription omega-3 fatty acid medication can lower high triglyceride levels, but supplements – which are neither reviewed nor approved for safety and effectiveness by the Food and Drug Administration – are not indicated for such use, a science advisory from the American Heart Association says.

 Triglycerides are fats that circulate in the blood.
 Some studies show elevated levels can lead to narrowing of the arteries, which increases the risk of heart attack and stroke.
 Very high levels also can cause pancreatitis, an inflammation of the pancreas.